Navigate to where you want to go:

 Many keto-friendly foods, such as avocado, nuts, seeds, and leafy greens, contain fibres.
 However, if you eat mostly meat, seafood, eggs, and dairy you don’t get enough fibres.

 Psyllium Husk can help.
 You can find it in capsules or powder.
-Is a great supplement for the Keto diet, not only is helping with constipation but researches show how is linked to lower the cholesterol level and improving the heart health.
+Is a great supplement for the Keto diet, not only is helping with constipation but researches show how is linked to lower cholesterol level and improving heart health.

 Remember when you assume fibers you need also to drink plenty of water.